HongyuanH/blog/_posts/2016-09-24-MKL_Matrix.md

 title:             "Understanding Input Parameters to MKL Matrix"
 menutitle:         "MKL Matrix"
 date:              2016-09-24
-tags:              MKL HPC
+tags:              Performance MKL
-category:          High Performance Computing
+category:          Programming for Performance
 author:            hongyuan

 ---

-When using MKL for matrix-related calculation, one may easily get confused because there are too many input parameters to tell MKL how to construct a matrix:
+When using MKL for matrix-related calculation, one may easily get confused because there are way too many input parameters to construct a matrix:

 ```cpp
 const <TYPE> *a					//pointer to array a